segmentio/segment-docs/src/connections/destinations/catalog/actions-linkedin-audiences/index.md

 ## Getting Started

-Before connecting to the LinkedIn Audiences destination, you must have a [LinkedIn Campaign Manager](https://www.linkedin.com/campaignmanager){:target="_blank"} account and an Ad Account Id.
+Before connecting to the LinkedIn Audiences destination, you must have a [LinkedIn Campaign Manager](https://www.linkedin.com/campaignmanager){:target="_blank"} account and an Ad Account ID.
 In addition, the user authenticating with LinkedIn must have one of the following LinkedIn ad account roles: `ACCOUNT_BILLING_ADMIN`, `ACCOUNT_MANAGER`, `CAMPAIGN_MANAGER`, or `CREATIVE_MANAGER`.

 To add the LinkedIn Audiences destination: